 - ShippingEasy: automates shipping, order tracking, and customer notifications

-- ShipStation: integrate all of your sales regardless the location
+- ShipStation: integrate all of your sales regardless of the location

 - Composite Products: create customized product kits like gift baskets